Steps to help you overcome alcohol addiction

 If you want to start the journey and stop drinking, the five steps listed below show the options that are available to help you achieve your goal of leading a happier, fulfilled and alcohol-free life.

 The most important first step for anyone with an alcohol addiction is to accept that they have a problem.
 You may have been in denial – sometimes for years – but the first step towards tackling your addiction is to admit that, like any disease, alcoholism is an illness that needs treating.

 You may want to find the right support by discussing your concerns with your GP or someone close to you who can provide the additional support you need to take the next step in your journey towards recovery.

 3. Get help

-The Samaritans can be contacted by e-mail, phone, post, or even through visiting a local Samaritans branch.
-They provide a safe and judgment-free environment in which you can talk about your problems relating to alcoholism, explore options available to you, or even just discuss your thoughts and feelings.
+The Samaritans can be contacted by email, phone, post, or even through visiting a local Samaritans branch.
+They provide a safe and non-judgemental environment in which you can talk about your problems relating to alcoholism, explore options available to you, or even just discuss your thoughts and feelings.